ole00/ch554_esp_uploader/README.md

 ----------------------------
 There is a schematic of an example connection in the 'schematic' directory.

+**IMPORTANT**: ESP runs on 3.3V therefore you have to run CH552 also on 3.3V !
+Please note that when CH552 runs on 3.3V then the maximum CPU speed is 16 MHz (not the regular 24Mhz).
+This CPU speed is set in the project makefile.

 Q&A
 ---
 Q: what is the origin of the ESP uploader app code?